Bethany Rose Lamont

 - Managing the documentary’s social media presence on Twitter and Tumblr and undertaking interviews to promote the project.

-- Commissioning four ‘first person’ chapters on mental health screen representation, editing and developing each script in collaboration with the author in question.
+- Commissioning three ‘first person’ chapters on mental health screen representation, editing and developing each script in collaboration with the author in question.

 February 2015 – July 2015